 VII.
-How the College Will Address Unlawful Discrimination and Harassment, including Sexual Misconduct and Retaliation
+How the College Will Address Unlawful Discrimination and Harassment on the Basis of Sex, including Sexual Misconduct and Retaliation

-The College's commitment to non-discrimination includes an assurance that the College will not tolerate unlawful discrimination or harassment on the basis of a person's sex, marital or parental status, sexual orientation, gender identity or any other unlawful basis or retaliation in its community.
+The College's commitment to non-discrimination includes an assurance that the College will not tolerate unlawful discrimination or harassment on the basis of person's sex, marital or parental status (including pregnancy and pregnancy related conditions), sexual orientation, gender identity or any other unlawful basis or retaliation in its community.